A labiaplasty is surgery to reduce the size of the labia minora – the flaps of skin either side of the vaginal opening.

 Check the surgeon is registered with the General Medical Council (GMC).
 They should be listed on the specialist register and have a licence to practise.

-Also, check the British Association of Plastic Reconstruction and Aesthetic Surgeons (BAPRAS) or the British Association of Aesthetic Plastic Surgeons (BAAPS) to see if the surgeon is a "full member" on the specialist register for plastic surgery.
+Surgeons who perform cosmetic procedures are also usually members of the British Association of Plastic Reconstruction and Aesthetic Surgeons (BAPRAS) or the British Association of Aesthetic Plastic Surgeons (BAAPS), or other professional associations.
+Most associations have online registers that you can check to see if your surgeon is listed.

 Always book an appointment to meet the surgeon before the procedure.